Hobbyshop/HobbyLoader/README.md

 ## Hobby Loader
-Don't take this project to serious, I just make it to learn about jar-loading and reflections andt all that.
+Don't take this project to serious, I just make it to learn about jar-loading and reflections and all that.
+In addition to that I don't think you will ever be able to create a mod with this loader :/

 ### Usage
 In the root of your project you need to have a file called `module.json`.